swiftlang/vscode-swift/docs/settings.md

 If you're using a nightly (`main`) or recent `6.0` toolchain you can enable support for background indexing in Sourcekit-LSP.
 This removes the need to do a build before getting code completion and diagnostics.

-To enable support, set the `swift.backgroundIndexing` setting to `true`.
+To enable support, set the `swift.sourcekit-lsp.backgroundIndexing` setting to `true`.

 ### Support for 'Expand Macro'